District of Columbia home rule

 The United States Congress has ultimate authority over the District.

 The John A. Wilson Building is home to the mayor and the 13 members of the Council of the District of Columbia.

 District of Columbia home rule is the District of Columbia residents' ability to govern their local affairs.
-The District is the federal capital; as such, the Constitution grants the United States Congress exclusive jurisdiction over the District in "all cases whatsoever".
+The District is a federal district; as such, the Constitution grants the United States Congress exclusive jurisdiction over the District in "all cases whatsoever".

 Before 1874 and since 1973, Congress has allowed certain powers of government to be carried out by locally elected officials.
 However, Congress maintains the power to overturn local laws and exercises greater oversight of the district than exists for any U.S. state.
 Furthermore, the District's elected government exists under the grace of Congress and could theoretically be revoked at any time.

 A separate yet related controversy is the District's lack of voting representation in Congress.
 The district's unique status creates a situation where District of Columbia residents have neither complete control over their local government nor voting representation in the body with complete control.

-In 2015, Washington, D.C. became a member of the Unrepresented Nations and Peoples Organization.
+In 2015, the District of Columbia became a member of the Unrepresented Nations and Peoples Organization.